angular/angular/aio/content/guide/providers.md

 # Providers

-A provider is an instruction to the DI system on how to obtain a value for a dependency.
+A provider is an instruction to the [Dependency Injection](/guide/dependency-injection) system on how to obtain a value for a dependency.
 Most of the time, these dependencies are services that you create and provide.

 For the final sample app using the provider that this page describes, see the <live-example></live-example>.